OPHA SECTIONS AND CAUCUSES

 Objectives include:

-1. Providing a forum for an exchange of information and ideas to benefit the personal growth of individuals who deliver services.
+• Providing a forum for an exchange of information and ideas to benefit the personal growth of individuals who deliver services.

-Public Health Nursing leading the way in building healthy communities, achieving health equity and social justice, and improving quality of life for all communities.
+Public Health Nursing is leading the way in building healthy communities, achieving health equity and social justice, and improving quality of life for all communities.

 The OPHA Nursing section provides an opportunity for the members to express their specific concerns about community health nursing as it related to total health care and allows persons with like interests to promote preventive health measures, and provide leadership in the development and promotion of Public Health education in the State of Oklahoma.